Jookie262/animepahe-auto-downloader/README.md

 # **Animepahe Auto Downloader** 📥
 I have created a selenium-based Python project to automate the process of downloading anime from the Animepahe website.
 As an anime fan, I enjoy downloading my favorite shows and Animepahe is a fantastic source for both streaming and downloading anime, as they always compress the videos for better accessibility.
-While the project still has some bugs and is not the most efficient method, it does serve its purpose and makes downloading anime easier for me.
+While the project still has some bugs, slow and is not the most efficient method, it does serve its purpose and makes downloading anime easier for me.

 ## **Prerequisites** ⚓
 - Google Chrome